46 further coronavirus cases in North Warwickshire

 There were no new coronavirus deaths recorded in the latest 24-hour period in North Warwickshire.

-It means there have been two deaths in the past week, which is an increase on one the previous week.
+It means there has been one death in the past week, which is a decrease on two the previous week.

 The figures include anyone who died within 28 days of a positive test result for Covid-19, and whose usual residence was in North Warwickshire.